Cyber-cicco/Random/README.md

 # hello-world
 My first repository.
-Will be posting random stuff
+I will be posting random stuff